PTC-Education/UR3-Analytics/README.md

 <li>Thingworx Composer</li>

-Navigate to your Thingworx composer on your browser
+Navigate to your Thingworx composer on your browser.